Shahbaz Ahmed (cricketer)

-Shahbaz Ahmed (born 12 December 1994) is an Indian international cricketer who plays for the Indian cricket team.
-He made his international debut on 9 October, 2022.
-He plays for Royal Challengers Bangalore in the Indian Premier League and Bengal in domestic cricket.
+Shahbaz Ahmed (born 11 December 1994) is an Indian international cricketer who plays for the Indian cricket team.
+He made his international debut on 9 October 2022.
+He plays for Lucknow Super Giants in the Indian Premier League and Bengal in domestic cricket.
 He is a bowling all-rounder who bats left-handed.

 In August 2022, Shahbaz was named as a replacement for injured Washington Sundar in India's ODI squad for their tour against Zimbabwe.
 In October 2022, he was named in India's ODI squad, for their series against South Africa.
 He made his ODI debut on 9 October 2022 against South Africa.
+He made his T20I debut on 6 October 2023 against Bangladesh.